Form 130, Taxpayer's Notice to Initiate an Appeal Instructions

 |

-Enter the name of the authorized representative if it is different from the property owner.
+Enter the full name of the authorized representative (if different from the owner).
+Fill only if 'Name of Property Owner' is 'different from owner'.

 |

-Enter the mailing address of the authorized representative, including number and street, city, state, and ZIP code.
+Provide the mailing address of the authorized representative including street number and name, city, state, and ZIP code.
+Fill only if 'Name of Property Owner' is 'different from owner'.

 |